HSHPerri/mid_module_assignment/README.md

 installed on your machine.
 The scripts should import the relevent testing packages it needs before run time and so there is no need for an installation process.

+See requirements.txt also for packages needed for code to work.

 # Example Use Case and How To Execute
 Graphs should be entered in the format of a list.
 Each element should be a list of the vertices, indexed from 0 with the distance of one point to the next, if there is no path in the graph, the value should be "NO_PATH".